Nik Stauskas: Sacramento Kings (2014–2015)

 Stauskas was drafted 8th overall by the Sacramento Kings.
 He was the highest Michigan selection since Jamal Crawford went 8th in the 2000 NBA draft.
 With teammates McGary and Robinson also being drafted, it marked the first time Michigan had at least three draft picks since the 1990 NBA draft.
 With Burke and Hardaway having been drafted the year before, every player that started in the 2013 NCAA Men's Division I Basketball Championship Game was drafted either in the 2013 or 2014 NBA draft.

-Stauskas committed to represent the Sacramento Kings in 2014 NBA Summer League.
+Following the draft, Kings owner Vivek Ranadivé described the rookie as a player who "shoots like Steph and "[is] big like Klay".
+It was later reported that Ranadivé had overruled his front office's preference for Elfrid Payton.
+Both Ranadivé and then head coach Michael Malone considered Stauskas' skills (as well as criticisms) to be reminiscent of the Splash Brothers, whom they observed first-hand while part of the Golden State Warriors organization – as co-owner and assistant coach respectively.

 On July 8, 2014, Stauskas signed a rookie scale contract with the Sacramento Kings.
-During the 2014 NBA Summer League Stauskas was a starting member of the Summer League Champions.
+Stauskas committed to represent the Sacramento Kings in 2014 NBA Summer League., ultimately starting on the team that would win the Summer League championship.
 In the 2014–15 NBA.com Rookie Survey at the annual Rookie Photo Shoot on August 6, Stauskas was named by his peers as the second best shooter in the Rookie class behind Doug McDermott.
-During his rookie pre-season, he got a lot of publicity for the statement "I understand that I'm a rookie and I'm white, so people are going to attack me" because of stereotypes about race and his unproven and presumably weak defensive skills.
+During his first preseason, he garnered publicity for the statement "I understand that I'm a rookie and I'm white, so people are going to attack me" because of stereotypes about race and his unproven and presumably weak defensive skills.
 Stauskas was surprised by the attention the statement received.
 In his first week in the league, he had a 3-block game against the Los Angeles Clippers.
 On December 8 in his first game against Utah and former teammate and fellow Big Ten Player of the Year Burke, Stauskas posted career highs of 15 points and 8 rebounds.
 Stauskas again posted 15 points against the New York Knicks and former Michigan teammate Tim Hardaway Jr. on March 3.
 On March 24, he received the nickname "Sauce Castillo" via social media after a closed captioning error.
 Stauskas started in the Kings' April 15 season finale against the Los Angeles Lakers and tallied 5 assists.
 It was his first and only start of the season.